MudasirKhan450/PARS-web-app/README.md

 AI predicts your post and will be putted in that category like the educational , about movies , finance etc which will improve user expirence to high level

-IN SHORT : I can't describe each feature but it has every thing as in the tiktok , quora followers , following and such amazing features
+IN SHORT : I can't describe each feature but it has every thing by which user satisfies.